bewegende-Architektur/Phaenotyp/README.md

 * Phänotyp is working as connection to PyNite
 * Right now the focus is on structures with trusses
 * Single frames, animations and genetic mutations with shape-keys can be performed
 * This is a very early stage of development.
-The tool is intended to be used by more experienced uses of Blender 3D at the moment.
+The tool is intended to be used by more experienced users of Blender 3D at the moment.

 ## Known issues
 * The installation of scipy and blender can cause problems